-If you’re breastfeeding, consider using an IUD or injectable for contraception.
+If you’re breastfeeding, you may want to consider using a copper IUD or injectable for contraception.
 These methods are low-maintenance, effective, and safe for breastfeeding mothers.
-There are also specially formulated pills available that breastfeeding mothers can take.
+In fact, you can have a postpartum IUD (PPIUD) inserted right after giving birth.

 There are also progestin-only pills, which are specially formulated pills that breastfeeding mothers can take.
 Nursing mothers are often prescribed progestin-only pills because progesterone does not interfere with lactation and milk supply, unlike estrogen.

 Before starting on any contraceptive method, please consult your healthcare provider first.
 They’ll help you figure out which method suits you best, and guide you on the proper usage of contraception.